Use of reinforced autoclaved aerated concrete (RAAC) in public buildings

 In terms of assurance, on the advice of our structural engineers, an enhanced inspection regime has been adopted for all four sites.
 Also, our buildings have recently been subject to condition surveys and ongoing regular checks are made as part of the Lead Occupier inspections by the council's clerk of works team.
 These will continue.

-We will update this webpage regularly.
+We will continue to update this webpage regularly.